Aberdeen, South Dakota: Parks and recreation

-Storybook Land is a park with attractions from several different children's storybooks.
-The park contains a castle, as well as a train that takes visitors through the park.
+The park has attractions from several different children's storybooks, including a castle, as well as a train that takes visitors through the park.
 There are two barns which contain petting zoos.
 Humpty Dumpty's Great Fall Roller Coaster was added to the park, summer 2015.
 Newly added is the Land of Oz, that features characters and attractions from L. Frank Baum's The Wonderful Wizard of Oz.
 Baum was a resident of Aberdeen in the 1880s.
 He left after a severe drought led to the failure first of his variety store Baum's Bazaar, and then to his newspaper The Aberdeen Saturday Pioneer, where he wrote an opinion column titled Our Landlady.